 After breakfast its time to transfer back to the airport for the flight home.
 (B)

 Stavanger is an excellent starting point for a longer holiday to Norway, with direct flights easily connecting into Bergen and Oslo.
-Speak to your Regent Norway specialist about tailor-making a longer Norwegian adventure.
+Speak to your Norway travel specialist about tailor-making a longer Norwegian adventure.